1065094/reproducible-research_homework/README.md

-# Reproducible research: version control and R
+# Reproducible research: Version control and R
 ## Questions 1-3
 https://github.com/1065094/logistic_growth
 <div>Provided is the link to my logistic growth repository from which you can get the answers for Q1-3.</div>